apache/james-hupa/README.txt

 shared, mock, server, widget and client.

 - To run hupa in hosted mode, select: Run as -> (Google) Web application.
-  * May be you need to specify the appropriate hupa configuration file if you do not have a suitable file in $HOME/.hupa or /etc/default/hupa you should add the following line to the "vm argument" in the Run configuration:
+  * May be you need to specify the appropriate hupa configuration file if you do not want to run it in demo mode.
+    If you don't have a suitable file in $HOME/.hupa or /etc/default/hupa you have to add the following line to the "vm argument" in the Run configuration:
     -Dhupa.config.file=folder_to_hupa_dources/server/src/main/webapp/WEB-INF/conf/config.properties

 - If you compile hupa with google's eclipse plugin and you get the message: